 CPAP Machine Repairs

-It seems every day we receive calls from CPAP users that have a malfunctioning CPAP or BiPAP machine that needs repaired or serviced.
+It seems every day we receive calls from CPAP users that have a malfunctioning CPAP Machine or BiPAP machinethat needs repaired or serviced.
 It sounds to me that some of the home health care companies are dropping the ball when it comes to explaining how CPAP warranty and repair should be handled if their patient ever finds themselves in this predicament.
 Know your rights as the user and consumer of these CPAP products.

 Service and Repair